neondatabase/website/content/flow/index.md

 2. **Setup Node.js:** Sets up a Node.js environment, using version 4 of the actions/setup-node action.
 3. **Install dependencies:** Runs `pnpm install` to install necessary Node.js packages.
 4. **Get the git branch name:** Uses the `tj-actions/branch-names@v8` action to get the name of the current branch.
-5. **Neon database branch:** Uses the `neondatabase/create-branch-action@v5` action to set up a preview database branch and exports a `DATABASE_URL` environment variable for further use.
+5. **Set up the Neon database branch:** Uses the `neondatabase/create-branch-action@v5` action to set up a preview database branch and exports a `DATABASE_URL` environment variable for further use.
-6. **Schema migrations:** Executes `pnpm run db:migrate` to apply database migrations using the `DATABASE_URL` from the previous step.
+6. **Perform schema migrations:** Executes `pnpm run db:migrate` to apply database migrations using the `DATABASE_URL` from the previous step.
 7. **Deploy:** Uses the `superfly/fly-pr-review-apps@1.2.0` action to deploy the application to Fly.io.
 This action takes the `DATABASE_URL` as input under `secrets`, ensuring the app connects to the correct Neon database branch.

 To automatically delete a preview environment when a PR is closed, including the associated Neon database branch, we use this [Clean up Preview Deployment](https://github.com/neondatabase/preview-branches-with-fly/blob/main/.github/workflows/cleanup-preview.yml) GitHub Actions workflow: